-Every project manager knows the pain of trying to house crews for weeks or months at a time.
-It’s easy to default to hotels, but over time that choice quietly drains your budget and wears your team out.
+Every project manager knows the pain of housing crews for weeks or months at a time.
+Hotels feel easy to book, but over a long project they quietly drain your budget and wear your team out.
+There's a better option: corporate housing built specifically for crews and field teams.

 The Hidden Cost of Hotels for Crews

-Multiply that by five, ten, or twenty workers, and you’re burning a chunk of your project margin on lodging alone.
+Multiply that by five, ten, or twenty workers, and you're burning a meaningful chunk of your project margin on lodging alone.

 Why Corporate Housing Works Better for Long Projects